 Anibar has been a registered NGO is Kosovo since July of 2010.
 It is an organization of passionate activists that encourages young people to express their ideas and worldview through animation and to discuss important social subjects pertinent to the youth of Kosovo.
 Anibar’s mission is to commit itself to breaking civic apathy through cultural activism.

 Anibar has established a reputation as a responsible, innovative and inclusive organization locally, nationally and internationally since 2010.
-We have completed 31 projects in our seven years of establishment in which Anibar has worked together with local and International partners.
-We are particularly proud of the successful completion of seven editions of the Anibar International Animation Festival, the only festival of its kind in Kosovo.
-It is one of the biggest cultural events in the country which continuous to increase in the number of visitors, activities, and films from year to year.
+We have completed 31 projects in our eight years of establishment in which Anibar has worked together with local and International partners.
+We are particularly proud of the successful completion of eight editions of the Anibar International Animation Festival, the only festival of its kind in Kosovo.
+It is one of the biggest cultural events in the country which continuous to increase in the number of visitors, activities, and films from one year to another.

-In August 2017, Anibar International Animation Festival will throw open its doors and welcome over 9,000 enthusiastic animators, artists and audiences to the 8th edition of the only animation festival in Kosovo.
+On August 2018, Anibar International Animation Festival will throw open its doors and welcome over 10,000 enthusiastic animators, artists and audiences to the 9th edition of the only animation festival in Kosovo.

-They will be treated to over 270 animated films and many activities for all types and levels of experience.
-They will enjoy 7 nights of music concerts with bands from all around the region, many workshops, and most importantly five cinemas, from which three are located outdoors, and will have the opportunity to experience screenings from a boat in the Anibar Lake Cinema.
+They will enjoy the screening of up to 300 animated films and different activities.
+They will experience seven nights of music concerts with bands from all around the region, four workshops, presentations, three masterclasses and most importantly four cinemas, from which two are located outdoors, and will have the opportunity to experience screenings from a boat in the Anibar Lake Cinema.
 Another cinema in the most bio diverse park in Kosovo, Peja’s big park.
 To add to the whole cinema experience two other indoor cinemas, one at the city cinema Jusuf Gervalla and the other in the city theater Istref Begolli.

 "Culture for Change supports Anibar International Animation Festival - ninth edition"